Coach Gaspard Previews the Stephen F. Austin Series

 Gaspard was the chief recruiter for Alabama during that 1995-2001 span.
 In each of his first five seasons, Alabama ranked among the nation’s top-20 recruiting classes, including three straight top-10 classes according to Baseball America and Collegiate Baseball.

 Gaspard got his first head coaching position at Northwestern State in 2002 and compiled a 210-138 (.604) record in his six-year tenure.
-During that time, he led the Demons to a pair of Southland Conference championships, one SLC Tournament championship and a berth in the 2005 NCAA Baton Rouge Regional, where he led the Demons to the program’s second NCAA tournament victory.
+During that time, he led the Demons to a pair of Southland Conference championships, one SLC Tournament championship and a berth in the 2005 NCAA Baton Rouge Regional, where the Demons claimed the program’s second NCAA tournament victory ever.

-Gaspard married Kim Howell in 1988.
-They have two daughters, Brae and Paeton.
+Born on May 26, 1965, Gaspard married the former Kim Howell in 1988.
+The couple has two daughters, Brae and Paeton.

 CREDENTIALS Gaspard has enjoyed success at every level of his baseball career as a player, assistant coach and head coach.
-The sixth-year Crimson Tide head coach has been in the dugout for more than 1,800 games and his teams have compiled a 1,221-669-3 (.645) overall record, including a 380-277 (.578) record as a head coach.
+The seventh-year Crimson Tide head coach has been in the dugout for more than 1,800 games and his teams have compiled a 1,253-697-3 (.643) overall record, including a 412-305 (.575) record as a head coach.
 Those teams have won 10 conference championships and nine conference tournament titles, while playing in 18 NCAA Regionals and three College World Series.
 Gaspard has played or coached 17 teams that have won 40 or more games and three teams with 50-plus wins in a season.

-THE COACHING TREE Gaspard has been associated with some of college baseball’s top coaches, including Skip Bertman, Bragg Stockton and Jim Wells.
-Bertman changed the face of baseball in the Southeastern Conference and led the Tigers to five national championships.
+THE COACHING TREE Gaspard has been associated with some of college baseball’s top coaches, including Skip Bertman, Dr. Bragg Stockton and Jim Wells.
+Bertman changed the face of baseball in the Southeastern Conference and led the LSU Tigers to five national championships.
 Stockton had great influence on Gaspard’s career and offered the young infielder his first coaching position.
-That first job has turned into more than 20 years of coaching excellence, with Gaspard demanding the best of his players on and off the field.
-Gaspard played a vital role in the revival of Alabama baseball in the mid-1990s.
-His keen eye for talent and his ability to teach the game of baseball helped send the Crimson Tide to the College World Series in 1996, 1997 and 1999.
+That initial job has turned into a more than 20 year coaching career, with Gaspard demanding the best of his players on and off the field.
+Gaspard played a vital role in the revival of Alabama baseball in the mid-1990s thanks to his keen eye for talent and his ability to teach the game of baseball.
+His efforts helped send the Crimson Tide to the College World Series in 1996, 1997 and 1999.

 NORTHWESTERN STATE (1993-94) Gaspard hooked up with Jim Wells for the first time in 1993, building a close friendship and working relationship over the next 15 years.
 In his two seasons as an assistant coach at Northwestern State, the Demons went 85-29 (.737) and won two Southland Conference championships, one SLC Tournament title and played in one NCAA tournament.
 The 1993 NSU squad went 40-14 en route to the SLC title.
 The 1994 team won a school-record 45 games (45-15) and earned a berth in the NCAA Midwest II Regional in Stillwater, Okla.
 Those 1994 Demons won eight games against top-25 clubs, set 19 school or SLC records and compiled an 18-6 conference mark.